aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-12-personal-cloud-on-hetzner.md

 tags: learning devops cloud hetzner server kubernetes postgres kubernetes-operators victoria-metrics victoria-logs microk8s vercel nextjs
 ---

-After getting something close to MVP with {% post_url 2024-02-05-awesome-job-descriptions %} web app, I deployed it to Vercel and quickly found that waiting for OpenAI's Assistant does not fit within 10 seconds timeout for Hobby plan.
-Plus I saw Vercel's healthcheck was triggering /list route which fetches table from PG, and that counts against database compute hours.
-I believe there is some smartness in figuring which route to "healthcheck" :)
+After getting somewhere close to MVP with [Awesome Job Descriptions]({% post_url 2024-02-05-awesome-job-descriptions %}) web app, I've deployed it to Vercel and quickly realized that waiting for OpenAI's Assistant does not fit within 10 seconds timeout for their Hobby plan.
+Plus I saw that Vercel's healthcheck triggered `/list` route which is fetching table from Postgres, what is counting towards database compute hours.
+I believe there is some smartness in figuring out which route to "healthcheck" :)

 ## The Server

-The former actually made me thinking about alternative architect for the project.
-But I've recently heared about one old "friend", with whom
+That made me thinking about alternative architect for the project -- I deliberately chose simple and bold way of getting thing done and I do not want to complicate things initially.
+But everything looked to be asking for more services which will have their personal hobby plans which I will be struggling to fit int...
+That's why I've decided to go for "my personal cloud".
+I was with Hetzner 10 years ago, and decided to chekc it again.
-I did part about 8 years ago.
-That was Hetzner.
-So Friday, I checked server auction, there were 1261 severs:
+Last Friday, I checked server auction, where there were 1261 severs:

 ```
 % jq  <./servers.json  '.server[]|.id' | wc -l